astreum/whitepaper/README.md

 - Get validator addresses with slot allocations in the nova account storage.
 - Check slot misses from the last block to the current time.
-- If no slot miss, the latest block hash is used as the seed in the weighted random numbers generator.
+- If no slot miss, the latest block hash is used as the seed in the weighted random address selector.
-- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random numbers generator.
+- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random address selector.

 Transactions are ordered by the validator.